aledecicco/english-programming-language/README.md

 # Work in progress
 - Adding more built-in functions.
+- Finding a better syntax for specifying function return types.

+# Possible improvements:
+- Importing other files as libraries.
+- Records.
+- Interactive environment.
 - Special variable "it" for referencing the result of the previous sentence.
 - Built-in filtering with callbacks as arguments.
-- Reading from terminal.

-# Possible improvements:
-- Finding a better syntax for specifying function return types.
-- Implementing importing other files as libraries.
-- Adding records to the language.
-- Implementing an interactive environment.

 # Usage
 Requirements: [Stack](https://docs.haskellstack.org/en/stable/README/)